This site (mcsw.ee) is run by Darren McSweeney.

 Every night, I consider the future of the country I call home and the vision — or lack thereof — of those elected to take us there.

-I believe that I am permitted to express these thoughts in a reasonable manner as I see fit.
+I believe that I am permitted to express these thoughts in a reasonable manner as I see fit, and I believe that all content on this site complies with the social media guides of my employment.